Laugharne/solana_solandy_p_token/README.md

 - [00:33:00](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1980) ➜ will get approved and then validators will upgrade to a version where token kek actually has a different implementation and that is consensus
 - [00:33:08](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1988) ➜ breaking because from one Epoch to the next token kek will behave differently it will have different code I mean it will behave the same to the user and the
 - [00:33:19](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1999) ➜ deaths pretty much it will just you know not have debug messages anymore and be way more CU efficient and the only downside here is that this
-- [00:33:30](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2010) ➜ implementation is not yet battle tested and might contain a bug it's more likely that P token has a bu than token kek because token kek has been around the SP
+- [00:33:30](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2010) ➜ implementation is not yet battle tested and might contain a bug it's more likely that P-Token has a bu than token kek because token kek has been around the SP
 - [00:33:41](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2021) ➜ token implementation I mean the original token cake it has been around forever I mean in Solana terms and nothing was ever exploited so fine and if there was
-- [00:33:52](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2032) ➜ a bug in P token that would be really bad because all of the tokens including usdc and let me show you um let's say it has quite some Supply what is that $9
+- [00:33:52](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2032) ➜ a bug in P-Token that would be really bad because all of the tokens including usdc and let me show you um let's say it has quite some Supply what is that $9
 - [00:34:09](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2049) ➜ billion wow and that guess what this account is owned by token cake if we check that we will see it is owned by token cake so anyway what was I so token
-- [00:34:22](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2062) ➜ cake quite a big deal like most of the value on Solana is is held by this program so it would be really really bad if P token had a bug and we would change
+- [00:34:22](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2062) ➜ cake quite a big deal like most of the value on Solana is is held by this program so it would be really really bad if P-Token had a bug and we would change
 - [00:34:36](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2076) ➜ the implementation so that's why they are super careful they're doing audits they're doing tests they're doing fuzzing and the good thing is it's not
 - [00:34:44](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2084) ➜ that big of a program it's relatively simple from what it does so if enough eyes look at it and I'm also going to look at it some more and more people are
 - [00:34:55](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2095) ➜ going to look at it you can also look at it if you want want to and eventually I guess validators will vote for updating the implementation they currently Target
 - [00:35:05](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2105) ➜ Solana version 2.2 I think and with 2.2 going live it will be in one of the feature flags and the process is that it's always one
 - [00:35:15](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2115) ➜ feature flag per Epoch so after a few epochs that feature flag will get activated and then at the epoch boundary we will change from the old token
-- [00:35:25](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2125) ➜ program implementation to the new token program implementation which is p token but it's the same token program and that's how you update an immutable
+- [00:35:25](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2125) ➜ program implementation to the new token program implementation which is P-Token but it's the same token program and that's how you update an immutable
 - [00:35:35](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2135) ➜ program cuz nothing is really immutable because if the validators decide it's not immutable it's not immutable that's how powerful the validators are but
 - [00:35:43](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2143) ➜ welcome to a distributed system like that where the power is by the people running consensus that's why it would be bad if one or two of them had all the
 - [00:35:54](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2154) ➜ soul cuz then they could do whatever just another reminder why it does matter where you stake and where you put your soul and who you trust because basically
-- [00:36:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2164) ➜ validators they got some power just saying anyway so yeah I hope that you got a good introduction to P token why we need it why it's so cool I hope you
+- [00:36:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2164) ➜ validators they got some power just saying anyway so yeah I hope that you got a good introduction to P-Token why we need it why it's so cool I hope you
-- [00:36:14](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2174) ➜ understand how P token will become token kek and to reiterate what that means for you as a de well not much honestly you don't need
+- [00:36:14](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2174) ➜ understand how P-Token will become token kek and to reiterate what that means for you as a de well not much honestly you don't need
 - [00:36:25](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2185) ➜ to change your programs if you CPI into token kek everything should work the same the only thing that changes is cu so if you expect the instruction to take
-- [00:36:37](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2197) ➜ quite some CU and you want to be efficient at the point where the feature flag gets activated you can lower this limit to the one from P token you'll
+- [00:36:37](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2197) ➜ quite some CU and you want to be efficient at the point where the feature flag gets activated you can lower this limit to the one from P-Token you'll
 - [00:36:46](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2206) ➜ just have to simulate them again and see what the limits are now and another thing that will change is logs will be different I don't think they will keepy
 - [00:36:57](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2217) ➜ all the same messages they might I don't know in the version that I have here the login got disabled I don't know if they will keep it or not we will see but
 - [00:37:07](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2227) ➜ potentially there won't be logs anymore so if your script relies on on you know those outputs here which I don't think it does and it really shouldn't if your